(Last Update: 09/25/2024)

 The Discovery of REM Sleep

-• Understanding REM sleep also led to the development of treatments aimed at improving sleep quality and addressing sleep disorders.
+- Understanding REM sleep also led to the development of treatments to improve sleep quality and address sleep disorders.

 The Development of CPAP Therapy